Weizheng96/WHOLISTIC-registration/README.md

-# Welcome to WBI registration
+# Welcome to WHOLISTIC-registration
-**A fast, accurate, and non-rigid image registration method for Whole-Body cellular activity Imaging (WBI).**
+**A fast, accurate, and non-rigid image registration method for Whole-Body cellular activity Imaging.**

 ## Introduction
 WBI Registration is a cutting-edge method designed to correct non-rigid motion caused by skeletal and smooth muscle contractions.
 This enables precise cellular activity analysis and motion analysis for fluorescent data.
 The method utilizes patch-wise iterative modified optical flow with an image pyramid to achieve high flexibility and robustness.